 Iranian regime forces continue their attacks on kolbars (load carriers for daily wage) at the border between Eastern and Southern Kurdistan.

-The attack claimed the life of 32-year-old kolbar Hebîb Rûstemî, who was a father of two.
+The attack reportedly claimed the life of a kolbar named Abdülaziz Hacı Pur.
+The 43-year-old kolbar was father of three.

 The tragedy of the kolbars

 Eastern Kurdistan has descended deeper into poverty through the years due to deliberate policies by the Iranian regime and stands out as one of the poorest regions in Iran.
 Compared to other regions, the area has seen significantly less investment and development has been deliberately curbed.
-Agriculture and industry weren’t allowed to develop, and as a result, the unemployment rose to the highest in Iran.
+Agriculture and industry weren’t allowed to develop, and as a result unemployment rose to highest in Iran.

 Faced with policies of discrimination, oppression and impoverishment, carrying smuggled goods is not a choice but a must for survival.